apache/tvm/docs/langref/relay_pattern.rst

 Variable Pattern
 ****************

-Check that the expression is a relay Variable, and optional provide a name to match to the Variable name
+Check that the expression is a relay Variable, and optional provide a name to match to the Variable name.

 Alternate